CVX-class aircraft carrier: Development

 In late 2020, design and acquisition work on the CVX class was sped up in the hope of countering naval expansions in South Korea's neighbors.
 This move is expected to bring forward the aircraft carrier's future in-service date by one year, and will require a hastened procurement process for the F-35B fighter jets that the warship will carry.
-As of February 2021, work on the CVX will begin in 2022 and end in 2033.
+As of February 2021, work on the CVX was intended begin in 2022 and end in 2030.

 On the occasion of the MADEX trade fair in South Korea in June 2021, the Italian Fincantieri signed a contract with Daewoo Shipbuilding & Marine Engineering (DSME) for assistance in the design of the CVX.
 The South Koreans were seeking the support of an industrialist with experience in this field.

+The administration led by President Yoon Suk Yeol, who was elected in 2022, is sceptical of the CVX project.
+The project received no funding in the Korean defence budgets for 2023 and 2024.
+While it is included in the Mid-term Defense Blueprint covering the period 2024-2028 that was released in December 2023, this document notes that it will be subject to the results of further research.

 Specifications

 Unlike the preceding Dokdo class, the CVX will not feature a well deck for amphibious assault craft.
 Instead, internal space will be dedicated to aircraft storage and maintenance.
 The flight deck will be of an axial design rather than using a ski-jump (used by other F-35B jet aircraft operators except for the United States Navy).

 The CVX will be one of the few aircraft carriers in the world to feature two islands.
 The UK defense corporation Babcock International has been providing support to the CVX program and is a possible explanation for the twin-island design as Babcock led the development of the Queen Elizabeth-class aircraft carrier program for the Royal Navy.